Bully85/Sovol-SV04-Klipper/README.md

 # _Für die deutsche Anleitung wählt bitte READMEdeutsch.md_

-# Introduction:
+# Introduction

 Before starting, verify whether your chip is STM or GD.
-You can do this by opening your electric box and checking, or by testing the Z-Tilt in Mainsail.
-If an error occurs, it means you have the GD Chip (see printer.cfg for details).
+You can do this by either opening your electric box and checking manually, or by navigating to 'Machine -> System Loads -> mcu' in Mainsail.

 This guide will help you set up your SV04 with Klipper, including the COPY and MIRROR modes.
-A special Klipper repository is required for this.

-# In Progress:
+# In Progress

-Cura 5.3 is currently not supported, but we are actively working on it.
+Cura 5.3 is currently not supported, but we are working on it.

 # Features

 - Copy Mode (supports different temperatures but does not support first layer settings for the right Extruder)
 - Mirror Mode (supports different temperatures but does not support first layer settings for the right Extruder)
-- Dual mode
+- Dual Mode
-- Single mode
+- Single Mode
-- Bed mesh area
+- Bed Mesh Levelling
-- Input shapers
+- Input Shaping
-- Display functionality
+- Display Functionality
 - And much more